 The show really had a great following that it was later on made into a movie with the same title, and was led by famous young stars at that time.
 However, with the re-showing of the series, it received a very different reaction.
 Now, it is a source of ridicule for the witty memes going viral online.

 Cedie: Ang Munting PrinsipeClick thumbnail to view full-size

-Cedie: Ang Munting Prinsipe in the Philippine television gave way to the ever lovable character who many Filipinos felt close to.
+Cedie: Ang Munting Prinsipe in the Philippine television gave way to the ever-lovable character who many Filipinos felt close to during its run.
 The Japanese animation was first released in 1988 (小公子セディ --- Little Prince Cedie).
 This was inspired by Frances Hodgson Burnett's Little Lord Fauntleroy.

-The show was again picked up for a movie release in 1996.
+The show was again picked up for a movie release in 1996 in the Philippines.
 The movie was loosely inspired by the original TV cartoon series.

 Another favorite: Heidi

 This animation is an older show televised in Japan in 1974.
 The story is based on a Swiss story by Johanna Spyri in 1880 titled Heidi's Years of Wandering and Learning.

 The show dealt with the daily experiences and challenges of a young, five-year-old girl named Heidi.
 She was an orphan who was put to the guardianship of her aunt, but later on given to her frightening grandfather who lives on the Swiss Alps.
 Even though the setting was very different for Heidi, she found joy and adventure which helped her cope with the loss and also helped her grandfather to open up to her.

 Heidi became a good friend to young viewers and also an inspiration.
 The story showed more adventures and introduced new characters.
 This was viewed in the late '90s and early 2000 already.